-Course Code AFM 11013 Course Title Basic Accounting Objectives The objective of this course is to develop knowledge and understanding of the underlying principles and concepts relating to financial accounting and technical proficiency in the use of double-entry accounting techniques including the preparation of basic financial statements.
-Contents a.
-The scope and purpose of financial reporting a.
-The scope and purpose of financial statements for external reporting. b.
-Users' and stakeholders' needs. c.
-The main elements of financial report. d.
+Course Code AFM 11013 Course Title Basic A Basic Accounting Objectives The objective of this course is to develop knowledge and understanding of the underlying principles and concepts relating to financial accounting and technical proficiency in the use of double-entry accounting techniques including the preparation of basic financial statements.
+Contents the contact a. b. c. d.
+The scope and purpose of financial reporting The scope and purpose of financial statements for external reporting.
+Users' and stakeholders' needs.
+The main elements of financial report.
 Te regulatory framework (legislation and regulation, reasons and limitations, relevance of accounting standards). e.
-Duties and responsibilities of those charge with governance.
-The qualitative characteristics of financial information a.
+Duties and responsibilities of those charged with governance.

+The qualitative characteristics of financial information

+a.
 The qualitative characteristics of financial information